Vernyl/proof-of-humanity/README.md

 2. Start using our human verification components, such as `BiometricsValidator` and `HumangramValidator`, in your React applications.
 Detailed usage can be found in the [`poh-validators-react` README](https://npmjs.com/package/poh-validators-react).

+### 🚨 Critical Issue

+- **Package Breakage**: The `poh-validators-react` package, which is designed for React applications, currently has dependencies on certain Node.js-specific modules.
+This results in the package breaking when integrated into React applications in browser environments.
+Errors related to node modules like `stream` or `util` are indicative of this problem.

+  We are actively addressing this critical issue.
+Please stay tuned for updates and check our documentation for any interim solutions.

 ### 🚀 Contribute to the npm package

 For those who want to contribute to the npm package, ensure your `.env` file also includes the following: